Test-Based Credit, Dual Enrollment, and Military Credit Information

 International Baccalaureate Credit

 The International Baccalaureate (IB) Organization offers diploma and certificate programs.
 Through the high school, students complete college-level course work (for further information on the IB Program, visit the IB website at www.ibo.org/).
 Subject scores of 4 or higher for International Baccalaureate subjects shall be accepted for credit to satisfy degree requirements.
 The University will determine for each International Baccalaureate subject whether credit will be granted for electives, general education requirements, or major requirements.
-It is the student’s responsibility to have official IB transcripts sent to the Office of Admissions before credit can be awarded.
+Please visit the Undergraduate Education website for a current listing of IB exams and the credits awarded for each.
+It is the student’s responsibility to have official IB transcripts sent to the Office of Admissions and, once transcripts are received, to submit a Student Petition form asking for credit to be awarded.

 Military credit is evaluated on a case-by-case basis.
 It is the student's responsibility to have all necessary military documentation sent to the Office of Admissions before credit can be issued.